-The immersion blender, also known as the stick blender, is one of our favourite pieces of kitchen technology.
-In the best blender league, they are right up there at the top.
-And there are some fabulous immersion blender recipes out there for novice chefs who are looking to put theirs to good use.
+The immersion blender, also known as the stick blender or hand blender, is one of our favourite pieces of kitchen technology.
+In the best blender league, they are right up there at the top, due to how easy and lightweight they are to use, as well as how powerful they are.
+And there are some fabulous immersion blender recipes out there for novice chefs who are looking to put their very best hand blender to good use.

-Often overlooked, these small but mighty gadgets (which you might have more commonly heard being called hand blenders) perform their duty in the flick of a switch.
+Often overlooked, these small but mighty gadgets perform their duty in the flick of a switch.
 And - once you've figured out how to use the blender - they can puree all kinds of ingredients, from hearty soups and fresh sauces to pâtés and spicy Indian dal.

 To celebrate this piece of kitchen kit, we’ve rounded up some of our favourite sweet and savoury immersion blender recipes, that can be made in a matter of minutes.